tzwenn/ubuntu-latex-fonts/README.md

 ##What is missing##

-The makefile is designed for a usual texlive installation on Ubuntu Linux.
-An autolocation of the TeX-distribution have to be done.
-Currently also the use of <code>pdflatex</code> is enforced, old-school dvi stuff will not work.
+Changing the font in the middle of a file does not affect all writings, as section captions or other external defined texts.
+If this matters to you, consider setting your whole document in Ubuntu font and trigger for example <code>\usefont{cmbx12}{m}{n}</code> where needed.

-There are also other shapes and style in the Ubuntu Font Family (Medium, Light) which have definitely to be included too.
-Changing them should be possible from the included package within the document.
+Currently the use of <code>pdflatex</code> is enforced, old-school dvi stuff will not work.

-Some testing would be nice too.
+By the way some testing would be nice too.

 ##Whom should be thanked##